Furloughed Employees- How To Bring Them Back?

 Employers may be assured that they will have skilled staff ready to return as soon as their doors re-open.
 However, there is no assurance that all furloughed workers will return after the time off from work.

-Saves the cost of compensation
+It saves the cost of compensation

 While every organization would like 12 months out of every year to be busy, that's not always the case.
 Thus, by decreasing jobs or fully closing down for some time, companies can be more profitable.